 Diarrhea can also be linked to hypokalemia (low potassium levels).
 That’s because having too much diarrhea can cause you to lose potassium from your body, resulting in hypokalemia.
 If you have diarrhea while taking Lokelma, talk with your doctor.
 They’ll work with you to determine the cause and the best treatment options for you.

-People on dialysis who take Lokelma are at increased risk for hypokalemia.
-This is because they’re more likely to have certain conditions or take medications that raise their risk for diarrhea.
+People on dialysis who take Lokelma are at increased risk of hypokalemia.
+This is because they’re more likely to have certain conditions or take medications that raise their risk of diarrhea.
 They’re also more likely to have a diet that’s low in potassium.
 Because of these risks, you will most likely have to skip your Lokelma dose on days that you have dialysis.
 This is to help prevent hypokalemia.

 Constipation (not a side effect)